TBar09/hxWindowColorMode-main/README.md

 ## Extras

 - The original submit was a lua script for Psych Engine, go check it out here: `https://gamebanana.com/tools/17992`
+- If you want to get the latest releases of the haxelib, check out the Github page: `https://github.com/TBar09/hxWindowColorMode-main`
 - The (lua script variant) functions will be added to Ghost Utilities V3 along with a new lua module. check it out here: `https://github.com/AlsoGhostglowDev/Ghost-s-Utilities`
 - If you want to read up more on the lua script's documentation, read here: `https://github.com/AlsoGhostglowDev/Ghost-s-Trash-Bin/blob/main/docs/windowcolordocs.md`
 - Functions will be added to a bigger haxelib dedicated to C++ and window functions.